akdenizcse/pl-evaluation-groovy/template.md

 Let’s explore some of the well-known advantages and disadvantages of Groovy.

 #### Advantages:
--Dynamic typing (enables you to program faster, at least primarily).
+- Dynamic typing (enables you to program faster, at least primarily).
--Currying/partial software (enabling you to a replica of the function with more than one arguments set).
+- Currying/partial software (enabling you to a replica of the function with more than one arguments set).
--Tooling support to get useful APIs applying @DelegatesTo.
+- Tooling support to get useful APIs applying @DelegatesTo.
--Native associative array/key-value mapping support (you are able to generate an associative array literal).
+- Native associative array/key-value mapping support (you are able to generate an associative array literal).
--String interpolation (better building among strings showing values).
+- String interpolation (better building among strings showing values).
--Regex’s getting first-class residents.
+- Regex’s getting first-class residents.